Aspasius Paternus

 Aspasius Paternus (fl.
 3rd century) was a Roman senator who was appointed consul twice.

 Biography

 Aspasius Paternus was a member of the Paterni, a prominent senatorial family.
 He was appointed consul suffect sometime around AD 246.
 In AD 257, Paternus was assigned as the Proconsular governor of Africa.
 His next appointment was as Praefectus urbi of Rome, a position he held from AD 264 – 266.
-In AD 268, Paternus was appointed consul prior, alongside Publius Licinius Egnatius Marinianus.
+In AD 268, Paternus was appointed consul prior, alongside Marinianus.
 He may have been among the supporters of the emperor Gallienus who died in late 268 during the purge of Gallienus’ partisans by the incoming emperor Claudius Gothicus.